The IEW Method

 I do not offer individual tutoring.
 I love the group interaction of the classroom and I am at my best there!
 Writing is one subject that is taught most effectively in a lively group setting.

 No, I do not offer classes in the summer.
-I spend the summer revising my handbooks, readying supplies and Thinkwave accounts, and recharging for the new school year, so I can be ready and refreshed when classes start!
+I spend the summer reviewing, revising, and recharging for the new school year, so I can be ready and refreshed when classes start!

 Students who are enrolled in a full time school are not eligible for my classes for several reasons: